khussain98/s34synk/README.md

-Got bored, wanted to add Sunsynk integration to my HA with no real options useful options out there without doing modbus crap, so I decided to use the Official Sunsynk API.
+Allows you to integrate your Sunsynk Invertor with Home Assistant with the Official API for real-time solar energy monitoring, and enabling smart automations and custom alerts.
+Stay in control with all the customisations at your fingertips..
 No Extra Peripherals, No Wiring, No faffing around, just str8 api yo
 My Test Environment:
  - SunSynk 8kw Invertor
  - 16.1kw Battery